zombie-einstein/bourse/docs/source/pages/example.rst

            self.order_id = None

        def update(self, rng, env):
-           # Place an order if not one live
+           # Place an order if one is not live
            if self.order_id is None:
                price = rng.integers(*self.price_range)
                side = bool(rng.choice([True, False]))